 This first level focuses on Universal behavioural and academic supports for all students.
-Here the focus is on prevention of problem behaviours, providing explicit teaching of expected behaviours and creating positive learning environments across all settings in the school.
-Research has shown that approximately 80-85% of students will respond to proactive universal supports, display the desired appropriate behaviours, and have few behaviour problems (Horner & Sugai, 2005; Lewis, Newcomer, Trussell & Ritcher, 2006).
+Here the focus is on prevention of unproductive behaviours, providing explicit teaching of engaged behaviours and creating positive learning environments across all settings in the school.
+Research has shown that approximately 80-85% of students will respond to proactive universal supports and display the desired appropriate behaviours (Horner & Sugai, 2005; Lewis, Newcomer, Trussell & Ritcher, 2006).